Bluerock Residen is Among the Companies in the Residential REITs Industry With the Highest Debt to Equity Ratio (BRG, NXRT, AIV, ELS, UMH) | Comtex SmarTrend

 Below are the three companies in the Residential REITs industry with the highest debt to equity ratios.
 The Debt/Equity ratio measures a company's leverage and a high level often implies that a company has financed much of its growth with debt.

 Bluerock Residen ranks highest with a a debt to equity ratio of 440.8.
-Following is Nexpoint Resi with a a debt to equity ratio of 331.1.
+Nexpoint Resi is next with a a debt to equity ratio of 331.1.
 Apartment Invest ranks third highest with a a debt to equity ratio of 251.1.

 Equity Lifestyle follows with a a debt to equity ratio of 245.6, and Umh Properties I rounds out the top five with a a debt to equity ratio of 219.5.